kpegods96/Systematic-Review-Course/_book/01-Module-1-Introduction-to-Systematic-Reviews-and-Meta-Analysis.md

 -
 ## Lecture 1.3: Guide to registration of study protocol

 It’s great if you already have a research question in mind.
 In this course, you’re not required to complete a full systematic review, but you’ll have the opportunity to follow along and learn the complete process.
 You can choose to apply these steps to your own topic or simply explore the examples we provide.
-In this lecture, we’ll guide you through the PROSPERO registration process, step by step.
+When it comes to protocol registration, there are several platforms available, but in this lecture we’ll focus on PROSPERO, the most widely used registry for systematic reviews in health and social care.
+We’ll guide you step by step through the PROSPERO registration process.
 Preparation is key—while some fields are optional, completing certain sections will strengthen your protocol.
 We’ll highlight these essential areas so you can register with clarity, accuracy, and confidence.

 Now Enjoy the Lecture!